 This opportunity is a full-time, one-year developmental program designed for individuals who have received an undergraduate or graduate degree from a qualifying educational institution or program.
 Candidates must apply within two years of graduation, with the exception of veterans, who have up to six years to apply due to their military obligations.
 Participants in the Recent Graduates Program receive training and professional development, complete an individual development plan and are assigned a mentor.
 Each agency determines how many recent graduates they will hire.
 Recent graduates may also be eligible for conversion to full-time federal employment after their completion of the program.

-The application window for the PMF program this year is October 1-October 15.
+The application window for the 2017 PMF is now CLOSED.

 1. The Pathways Programs are a great way to see if government is for you.